 These are the basic and most popular design patterns used in the construction of suspended slabs in Sydney.
 Now, let’s take a look at the two reinforcement design of the concrete slabs.

 One-way slabs: These slabs need moment resisting reinforcement only in the direction of its shorter side.
-This is mainly due to the moment on the longer axis is minimal and can be ignored.
+This is mainly due to the moment on the longer axis being minimal and can be ignored.

 Two-way slabs: These slabs need moment resisting reinforcement in both directions.